itsahoe/Bookmarklet-Cheats/README.md

 Blooket, Gimkit, and yohoho.io cheats for school.

-Instructions:
+# Instructions:

 For Bookmarklet/Mobile, copy javascript of folder named html. next, paste javascript into favorites bookmarks.
-(Bookmarklet 1 is better than 2.)

 desktop: There are 3 good methods to using these scripts: